RadiantLabs/microgrid-appliance-analysis/README.md

 ## TODO
 - Combined table does not update when switching appliance
 - Use forceUpdateGrids() for HOMER table
+- Create a better error for when a file isn't found (currently it's found in the csv parsing step and things the rows aren't correct)
 - Calculate appliance loads based on usage factors
     - Implement Amandas usage-to-kW algorithm, but make the factor adjustable